ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 34](/phases/phase1_images/source_report/Source34.png?raw=true)

-After reading the detialed info for the CDI warning we realise is the exact same issue we have already addressed in the **File Review** section so we can skip it as long as the appropriate actions were already taken.
+After reading the detialed info for the CDI warning we realise it is the exact same issue we have already addressed in the **File Review** section so we can skip it as long as the appropriate actions were already taken.

 Last aspect in this **Java Code Review** section has to do with a change in the JPA cascade strategy: